Okinawa Island Guide

 Expressway

 The Okinawa Expressway is a toll road that runs for 57.3 kilometers between Nago in the north and Naha in the south.
 While it takes about two hours by car to travel between those cities on Highway 58, it’s approximately one hour using the expressway.
 Motorists on the expressway should be careful to observe the 80 km/h speed limit at all times.
-The Naha Airport Road (toll free) runs from the Nishihara I.C. near the U.S. Consulate General in Urasoe City to the Nakachi I.C., approximately 10 minutes from Naha Airport.
+The Naha Airport Road runs from the Nishihara I.C. near the U.S. Consulate General in Urasoe City to the Nakachi I.C., approximately 10 minutes from Naha Airport.
 In addition, the entrance at the Yaka I.C. allows you to travel in the direction of Naha only, while the entrance at the Kishaba I.C. is restricted to minicars and ordinary vehicles registered in the electric toll collection (ETC) system and again allows travel only in the direction of Naha, open between 6:00-22:00.
 To pay the toll, give the ticket to the attendant when exiting the expressway and pay the fee shown on the screen to the right of your car.
 To utilize the ETC, you have to install a special device on your vehicle, purchased at car accessory shops, and register in the system.

->>> This should say: Okinawa Expressway Tolls
+>>> Okinawa Expressway Tolls

 Car rental